naemon/naemon.github.io/documentation/usersguide/configcgi.md

 </table>

 This option allows you to specify the number of seconds between page refreshes for all pages which use automatic refresh.
-You can also always add &refresh=<seconds>
+You can also always add &refresh=&lt;seconds&gt;
 to the url to override the default refresh interval.

 <a name="audio_alerts"></a>